Briar Cottages Loch Earn Luxury and Pet Friendly Self Catering Holidays

 Lookout by DanielTyler and Angus RitchieLookout near Monachyle Mhor Balquhidder

 Another piece that is causing intrigue is the Lookout by architects Daniel Tyler and Angus Ritchie.
 The mirrored box was designed for The Loch Lomond and The Trossachs National Park Scenic Routes project.
 I challenge you to find it!
 Drive towards Monachyle Mhor, Balquhidder then look left between Loch Voil and Doine.
 Walk to the middle of the field between the lochs and you will see it, reflecting you and the surroundings.
-We would love to see your photos @Briarcottages and @robroycountry #BLiSStrail.
+We would love to see your photos @Briarcottages #BLiSStrail.
 Other pieces on the trail include:

 Fish Out Of Water sculpture #BLiSStrail